-Proposed pr roject completion time fra me:
+Proposed p project completion time fra me:

 Lot # BHI house # BHI Street Name

-Property o wner
+Property owner

-Mailing add dress
+Mailing ad ldress

 Telephone Email

-Contractor •
+Contracto

 Telephone Email

-Coordinato the process Coordinato changes re Damages n or is granted on site permis to ensure compliance we or may authorize minor a quire resubmittal to the A may be assessed, and fin gement plan throughout the demolition process.
-The ARC ssion and will make site inspections periodically throughou with the ARC approved site management plan.
-The ARC adjustments to the approved site management plan; major (ARC for approval.)
-The second of up to \$100 per day per violation for non a corized by the Amended Covenants of the Bald Heac
+As the official on-site designee of the property owner, the contractor accepts responsibility for maintaining the approved site management plan throughout the demolition process.
+The ARC Coordinator is granted on site permission and will make site inspections periodically throughout the process to ensure compliance with the ARC approved site management plan.
+The ARC Coordinator may authorize minor adjustments to the approved site management plan; major changes require resubmittal to the ARC for approval.

-Association become eff recommend n and the Planned Comm fective five days after lations. nunity Act Chapter 47F of the NC General Statutes.
-They the Bald Head Association Board's approval of the
+Damages may be assessed, and fines imposed of up to \$100 per day per violation for noncompliance.
+These fines are authorized by the Amended Covenants of the Bald Head Association and the Planned Community Act Chapter 47F of the NC General Statutes.
+They become effective five days after the Bald Head Association Board's approval of the recommendations.

+The completed demolition review application must include the following documentation:

-The comple Verify that a new co permit for rebuilding If a new construction building permit for t landscape restoration A copy of the propose Include the planned will determine if tree Limits of demolition plication must include the following documentation: Instruction project has ARC approval and a Village issued of the main structure on this site.
-In project is not currently ARC approved and/or Village the approved project has not been issued for this site, a plan is required.
-In plan is required.
-In protection of existing vegetation.
-The ARC Coordinator revergetation protection is required before demolition begins a fencing required.
-A forest lot requires the use of 36" high and a non-forest lot requires the use of 48" high wooden sand
+Verify that a new construction project has ARC approval and a Village issued permit for rebuilding the main structure on this site.
+If a new construction project is not currently ARC approved and/or Village building permit for the approved project has not been issued for this site, a landscape restoration plan is required.
+A copy of the proposed site plan including debris management plan.
+Include the planned protection of existing vegetation.
+The ARC Coordinator will determine if tree/vegetation protection is required before demolition begins.
+Limits of demolition fencing required.
+A forest lot requires the use of 36" high black silt fencing, and a non-forest lot requires the use of 48" high wooden sand fencing.
+Review fee.

 Is this application in response to a violation?
 If so, please check the appropriate box below.

-☐ Final Inspection

-☐ CWS violation

-☐ Other violation
+Other violation